Contextual MetaML: Syntax and Full Abstraction

-After introducing LMML and proving its type safety, we move on to discuss program equivalence in this language.
+After introducing Contextual MetaML and proving its type safety, we move on to discuss program equivalence in this language.
 When performing metaprogramming-based program optimisations, a critical concern is whether the optimisation is faithful.
 In the above power example, we expect that \ocaml{power} and \ocaml{power_staged} are equivalent.
-To address this concern, we need to develop a theoretical foundation for the following question: \textit{When are two LMML programs equivalent?}
+To address this concern, we need to develop a theoretical foundation for the following question: \textit{When are two Contextual MetaML programs equivalent?}

-Encapsulating this problem denotationally is commonly known as the \textit{full abstraction} problem \citep{milnerFullyAbstractModels1977}, where one looks for a sound and complete model that captures \textit{contextual equivalence}.
-Two programs $M_1$ and $M_2$ are said to be contextually equivalent if their observable behaviours such as termination are the same in all suitable contexts.
+Capturing this problem denotationally is commonly known as the \textit{full abstraction} problem~\cite{milnerFullyAbstractModels1977}, where one seeks a sound and complete model for \textit{contextual equivalence}.
+Two programs $M_1$ and $M_2$ are said to be contextually equivalent if their observable behaviours (in our case, termination) are the same in all suitable contexts.

 The behaviour of a program in an arbitrary context is difficult to analyze for two reasons.
 First, the program might be erased or duplicated before it is executed.
 Second, the context can bind free variables in the program.
-To overcome these difficulties, programming language researchers utilise \textit{closed instances of use} (CIU) \citep{honsellVariableTypedLogic1995,talcottReasoningProgramsEffects1998} approximations, which say that equivalence under all suitable contexts coincides with equivalence under all suitable evaluation contexts, heaps, and substitutions that close all free variables.
+To overcome these difficulties, programming language researchers utilise \textit{closed instances of use} (CIU) \cite{honsellVariableTypedLogic1995,talcottReasoningProgramsEffects1998} approximations, which say that equivalence under all suitable contexts coincides with equivalence under all suitable evaluation contexts, heaps, and substitutions that close all free variables.

-In LMML, there are two kinds of variables.
+In Contextual MetaML, there are two kinds of variables.
 Local variables $x,y,z$ are bound by $\lambda$-abstractions and substituted in $\beta$-reductions.
 Such variables are meant to represent values, and are substituted in a call-by-value manner.
 Global variables $u,v,w$ are bound by $\mathbf{letbox}$ and substituted in the reduction rule